 At University of Missouri Health Care, our stroke team provides fast, expert care to meet your distinct needs and priorities, no matter your age.

 As a DNV GL certified Comprehensive Stroke Center and a certified Level I Comprehensive Stroke Center, we offer the most advanced care in central Missouri.
-With the region's only dedicated stroke neurologist and fellowship-trained neuro-interventionalists on site, MU Health Care has assembled a multidisciplinary stroke team to provide care to our patients from acute stroke presentation to rehabilitation.
+With the region's only dedicated stroke neurologist and fellowship-trained neuro-interventionalists on site around the clock, MU Health Care has assembled a multidisciplinary stroke team to provide care to our patients from acute stroke presentation to rehabilitation.

 Know the Facts